Our fantastic tattoo artists

 Illustrative tattoos take inspiration from both realism and traditional.
 They typically use a black outline and maybe colourful or simply black.
 The key to an illustrative tattoo is that it retains a drawn feel rather than shaded to look realistic.

-Here are examples from Jon, EJ and Hannah.
+Here are examples from Jon and EJ

 Tattoo Styles - Chinese Painting